 Location of Samples

-Penn State-samples taken from “High Use” and “Low Use” areas, very general.
+Penn State-samples were taken from “High Use” and “Low Use” areas.
+Samples used in any study need to be documented, including specific locations.

 Time of Study

-Penn State-Height of Summer when field temperatures were at the peak.
+Penn State-Conducted their study during the hottest part of summer when field temperatures were at their peak.

 Weber State-Height of the Actual Football Season when the fields were in use.